Center Leader

 Research Group Members

-AP Dr. Tan Hui Yin, Ms. Selvi A/P Chellappan, AP Dr. Loh Khye Er, AP Dr. Ng Siou Pei, Ms. Chia Meow Lin, Asst.
+Prof. Dr. Tan Hui Yin, Ms. Selvi A/P Chellappan, AP Dr. Loh Khye Er, AP Dr. Ng Siou Pei, Ms. Chia Meow Lin, Asst.
 Prof. Dr. Tiang Choon Lin, Asst.
 Prof. Dr. Hew Hoi Chin, Asst.
 Prof. Dr. Low Ying Chiang.

 This list is non-exhaustive, FOAS and TAR UMT researchers are welcome to join the Innovative Food Science and Nutrition Research Group should their area of interest align to the Group’s objectives, vision and rationale.